binbang12/minimalistphotography/ReadMe.md

 ### Upvote Posts
 ---
 ([To Top](#Table-Of-Contents))
-*Ask the new mod to upvote all posts on r/minimalistphotography that they see.
+*Ask the new mod to upvote all posts on r/minimalistphotography.
 Emphasize that this is not mandatory, as we cannot tell someone how to vote.*

 **Potential Message:**

-Small little thing, to help give the sub a lively feeling, we ask that you upvote all posts that you see.
-This is not mandatory, as we can not tell you how to vote, however it would be much appreciated.
+Small little thing, to help give the sub a lively feeling, we ask that you upvote posts that you see.
+This is not mandatory, as we can not tell you how to vote, however it would be appreciated.

 ### Rules
 ---